Erica Newman Psychodynamic psychotherapist , NW6

 · Brief therapy

 I aim to offer affordable counselling and therapy.
 We would discuss and agree the fee in the first meeting, before any commitment is made to regular sessions.
-As a general guide, fees tend to average between £60 - £85 per session.
-I charge £65 per session for an initial consultation.
-I reserve a few spaces for students and people on a low income.
+As a general guide, fees tend to average between £65 - £85 per session.
+I charge £70 per session for an initial consultation.

 Flat 1, 14 Sherriff Road